Skip to main content

 2. Click Download to download the DAG file.

-Step 11: Connect your GitHub to the Astro Cloud IDE
+Step 11: (Optional) Connect your GitHub to the Astro Cloud IDE

-Now that you have trained the model, you can connect GitHub to the Astro Cloud IDE to commit your pipeline as a DAG to any Airflow project.
+Now that you have finished creating a pipeline, you can connect GitHub to the Astro Cloud IDE to deploy your DAG to any Airflow project.

 2. Enter your personal access token and the name of an existing GitHub repository that contains an Astro project.

-3. Click Update to save your connection details.
+3. Click Configure to save your connection details.

 Export your pipeline by committing it to your connected GitHub repository.